A hybrid model for the population dynamics of periodical cicadas: Two-brood Equilibria

 \section{Two-brood Equilibria}

 In this section we investigate the existence and stability of two-brood equilibria in the setting of the hybrid model.
-Let $x(\tau)$ and $y(\tau)$ be the populations of the two broods at scaled time $\tau = t/q$ in their respective life cycles.
+Let $x(\tau)$ and $y(\tau)$ be the populations of the two broods at scaled time $\tau = t/q$.
 If we assume that inter- and intra-brood competition are equal, then the generalization of Eqn.\ (\ref{eq:junior1d}) to two broods is the pair of equations,

-where the y-brood emerges $\tau_0 q$ years before the x-brood.
 Though we assume that the two broods compete with one another as juveniles underground, they emerge at separate times so that the reproduction equation, Eqn.\ (\ref{eq:newadult}) with ${\cal R}$ defined in Eqn.\ (\ref{eq:R}), applies independently to each brood.
-Eqns.\ (\ref{eq:2x}) and (\ref{eq:2y}) present mathematical challenges due to the presence of time shifts in the equations.
-However, the limit $\tau_0 \rightarrow 0$ can be addressed using similar methods to the single-brood case.
-This symmetric limit should be approximately correct for the case that the two broods are separated by one year (e.g. $\tau_0 = 1/17$ for 17-year cicadas).
-We believe this limit also gives qualitatively correct results even when $\tau_0$ is not small.
-It should be stressed that the $\tau_0 \rightarrow 0$ limit still includes the assumption that the two broods emerge and reproduce independently at slightly different times.
+Eqns.\ (\ref{eq:2x}) and (\ref{eq:2y}) together with the reproduction events at two times present mathematical challenges.
+However, the situation that the two broods emerge at nearly the same time can be addressed using similar methods to the single-brood case.
+This symmetric limit where the time between emergences goes to zero should be approximately correct for the case that the two broods are separated by only a few years.
+We conjecture this limit also gives qualitatively correct results even when the time difference between brood emergences is not small.
+It should be stressed that the symmetric limit still includes the assumption that the two broods emerge and reproduce independently.